pmatalon/fhhos4/README.txt

 - Eigen
 - CGAL (version 5.0 or later)
 - GMSH (version 4.6 or later)
+Optional:
+- AGMG (version 3.3.5 or later)

 Eigen and CGAL are header-only libraries, they are shipped with this code and shall be compiled simultaneously with the program.
 So without the need for a specific version of those libraries, you have nothing to do.
 You can then skip step 1.
 Only GMSH is to be installed.
 To do so, follow step 2.
-Finally, build the program following step 3.
+Finally, build the program following step 4.

 ###############################################################################################